telstra/MessagingAPI-SDK-node/README.md

     reporting.

 > :warning: If you are using a domain URL (e.g. http://www.example.com) for the `notifyURL` attribute, you must include a forward slash at the end to receive notifications, for example, `notifyURL: "http://www.example.com/"`.

-It returns an object with the following properties:

--   `to`: The destination mobile number.
--   `deliveryStatus`: Whether the delivery has been completed.
--   `messageId`: Unique identifier for the message.
--   `messageStatusUrl`: URL to retrieve the current delivery status.

 For example: